 • All new unitary authorities should be given the title ‘council’ rather than ‘county council’;

 • All new unitary local government areas should be referred to as ‘local authority areas’ or ‘council areas’ (as are those in Scotland) rather than as ‘counties’.
-If all the remaining two-tier areas are to be replaced by unitary local government then the term ‘county’ can be removed from local government legislation altogether.
+If all the remaining two-tier areas are to be replaced by unitary local government then the term ‘county’ can be removed from local government legislation and parlance altogether.

 • No new unitary authority or combined authority should be given the unqualified name of any historic county unless its area closely matches that historic county.

 New unitary authorities could make qualified use of historic county names where this is appropriate, e.g. as do the new ‘North Northamptonshire Council’ and ‘West Northamptonshire Council’.

 Here we consider the local government situation in five areas likely to be among the first to be reorganised and discuss the need for a more sensitive naming of the successor authorities.

 In June 2021, Robert Jenrick, Secretary of State for Housing, Communities and Local Government, announced that Somerset County Council and the district councils in its area would be replaced from April 2023 by a single new unitary authority, to be based on the area of the current Somerset County Council.